frhnhzln/demo-mobile-app-dev/README.md

 ## API Guideline (Payment):
-To submit a movie review using the API, make a POST request to the following endpoint:
+To submit a payment using the API, make a POST request to the following endpoint:
 http://127.0.0.1:8001/api/submit-payment
 Use `raw` as the body type and choose `JSON` format.